Rare-event detection in a backward-facing-step flow using live optical-flow velocimetry: observation of an upstream jet

 Statistically, the event departed strongly from Normal behavior.
 The probe signals exhibited heavy tails and strong negative skewness with large positive excess kurtosis, together with pronounced excursions in the $(u,v)$ phase space.
 At the field level, the joint PDF of normalized mean fluctuating kinetic energy and mean enstrophy $(k^*,\Omega^*)$ shifted towards higher values during the event, indicating a simultaneous amplification of turbulent fluctuations and rotational activity.
 These signatures are consistent with an intermittent, burst-like transition of the separated shear layer.

-The present study is limited by the observation of a single event within a long monitoring campaign, which precludes robust estimation of occurrence rates.
-Nevertheless, it establishes the feasibility and value of L-OFV for experimental rare-event detection and analysis in complex shear flows.
+The present study is limited by the observation of a single event within a long monitoring campaign.
+It precludes robust estimation of occurrence rates, which would require many successive monitoring experiments.
+Nevertheless, it demonstrates the feasibility of new types of experiments dedicated to the search for rare and extreme events in complex shear flows using L-OFV.

 Future work should (i) extend monitoring durations to improve event statistics, (ii) explore a broader range of Reynolds numbers, and (iii) refine detection criteria by combining local thresholds with simultaneous peaks of global indicators (e.g., $(k^*,\Omega^*)$) or extreme-value-theory-based metrics.
 Such efforts will help quantify the incidence and mechanisms of extreme events in separated flows and further establish real-time velocimetry as a powerful tool for experimental rare-event research.